Loading...

 All employees shall be covered by Workers’ Compensation.
 If an employee is injured at work, they must report the injury to their Center Director before the end of their shift, complete the appropriate forms, and seek medical treatment if necessary.
 Employees injured at work will also need to complete a drug & alcohol test by the close of business hours, on the day the injury occurred.

-7.8 Unemployment Compensation
+7.7 Unemployment Compensation

-7.9 Personal Time Off (PTO) Policy
+7.8 Personal Time Off (PTO) Policy

-PTO will be calculated each payroll run for hourly employees.
-The amount of PTO hours an employee will receive is based on the total hours worked during the pay period.
-Employees who are employed will receive PTO at a rate of 1-hour PTO for every 26.0 hours worked.
+PTO will be calculated on January 1st of each year for salary employees.
 An employee has the potential to receive up to a maximum of 80 hours of PTO per calendar year plus extra based on years of service.
 Seasonal employees are not eligible to accrue PTO.
 New employees will start to accumulate PTO on their first day of employment and can begin using their PTO once they have been employed for 90 days.

-After 5 years of service;
+After 5 years of service:

-Part time employees: Employees who work an average of 25.5 hours will receive 25 hours of PTO, this will be added to your check throughout the year as 0.96 hours per pay starting the first payroll in January of your 5th year.
+Part-time employees: Employees who work an average of 25.5 hours will receive 25 hours of PTO; this will be added to your check throughout the year as 0.96 hours per pay starting the first payroll in January of your 5th year.

 PTO cannot exceed the following: